Recognition of same-sex unions in Hungary: Public opinion

 A poll by Pew Research Center published in May 2017 found that 27% of Hungarians were in favor of same-sex marriage, while 64% opposed it.
 Support was highest among non-religious people (34%) and 18–34 year olds (39%), but lowest among Catholics (25%) and people aged 35 and over (23%).
 The 2019 Eurobarometer found that 33% of Hungarians thought same-sex marriage should be allowed throughout Europe, while 61% were opposed.

 A May 2021 Ipsos poll showed that 46% of Hungarians supported same-sex marriage, 20% supported partnerships but not marriage, while 18% were opposed to all legal recognition for same-sex couples, and 17% were undecided.
 A GLOBSEC survey conducted in March 2023 showed that 56% of Hungarians supported same-sex marriage, while 37% were opposed.
 This was the first time a poll had found majority support for same-sex marriage in Hungary.
 A Pew Research Center poll conducted between February and May 2023 showed that 31% of Hungarians supported same-sex marriage, 64% were opposed and 5% did not know or had refused to answer.
 When divided by political affiliation, support was highest among those on the left of the political spectrum at 50%, followed by those at the center at 33% and those on the right at 25%.

 A 2023 Ipsos poll showed that 47% of Hungarians supported same-sex marriage, while 20% supported civil unions or other types of partnerships but not marriage, 18% were undecided and 16% were opposed to all recognition for same-sex couples.
 The 2023 Eurobarometer found that 42% of respondents thought same-sex marriage should be allowed throughout Europe, while 52% were opposed.
 The survey also found that 49% of Hungarians thought that "there is nothing wrong in a sexual relationship between two persons of the same sex", while 46% disagreed.
+A 2026 Medián poll showed that 68% of Hungarians supported same-sex marriage and adoption rights.